cncf/techdocs/analyses/0012-TUF/analysis.md

   information in the _About_ and _Getting started_ sections can go under a _Docs_ section

-- Provide step-by-step tutorials for each use case on a separate page and label it as such.
-At the moment all the tutorials are included in a larger document the _Specification(latest)_
+- Provide step-by-step tutorials for users on a separate page and label it as such.

-- Create a **README** on the documentation repo with information detailing the content of the repo.
+- Create a **README** on the website repo with information detailing the content of the repo.
 Also include a **contribution guide** and information of how to set up the website and run it locally for new contributors.
 You can include a getting started section on the README.

 #### New user content